aaron-grau/curic/react/demos/fruit_stand_demos/fruit_stand_02/README.md

 An intro **Redux/React** app with a Redux `store`, `reducer`, `actions`, and a *connected* React component.

 ---
-Let's look at and run the code that you just walked through in our Redux store reading.
+Let's look at and run the code that you just walked through in our React/Redux video demo.

 1. [Download zip][zip].
 2. Unzip and cd to the app's root directory.